 Upper Henry’s Fork

-Henry’s Lake Outlet never produced good fishing this season because stream flows from the dam remained very low.
-There have been some good hatches of Pale Morning Duns and Caddis on the upper river below Mack’s Inn.
+Henry’s Lake Outlet has not produced good fishing this season because the stream flow from the dam has remained very low.
+There have been some good hatches of Caddis on the upper river below Mack’s Inn.
 This is good water to take less experienced anglers.
 You can usually catch fish with Elk Hair Caddis, Parachute Adams, Renegade and other standard patterns.